Vegetarianism by country: Portugal

 In 2007, the number of vegetarians in Portugal was estimated at 30,000; which is equal to less than 0.3% of the population.
 In 2014, the number was estimated to be 200,000 people.
 Vegan and vegetarian products like soy milk, soy yogurts, rice milk and tofu are widely available in major retailers, and sold across the country.
 According to HappyCow, Lisbon is the 6th city in the world for number of vegan restaurants per capita, more than any other European city.

 Romania

 Followers of the Romanian Orthodox Church keep fasts during several periods in the ecclesiastical calendar amounting to a majority of the year.
 In the Romanian Orthodox tradition, devotees keep to a diet without any animal products during these times.
 As a result, vegan foods are abundant in stores and restaurants; however, Romanians may not be familiar with a vegan or vegetarian diet as a full-time lifestyle choice.

 Russia

-Vegetarianism in Russia first gained prominence in 1901 with the opening of the first vegetarian society in St. Petersburg.
-Vegetarianism began to largely grow after the collapse of the Soviet Union in 1991.
-Russian vegetarians were found to be mainly those who were wealthy and educated.
+Vegetarianism in Russia first gained prominence in 1901 with the opening of the St. Petersburg Vegetarian Society.
+Vegetarianism began to largely grow after the collapse of the Soviet Union in 1991, and has been found to be mainly among the wealthy and educated.

+All-vegetarian location

+Russia is home to one all-vegetarian location, Cheremshanka, Altai Republic.